-Let Ω_i denote the set of bundles which are offered by a particular provider P_i (i = 1, ..., n).
-Let $J \equiv$ $\{1, ..., j\}$ be the set of j bidders.
-Bidders are free to choose their suitable bundles from any of the providers $(S{ii} \subseteq \Omega{i})$, where S{ii} denotes the bundle belonging to i^{th} provider found to be suitable by the jth bidder.
-Each bidder bids, which consists of a pair (S, B), where B refers to the budget by the bidder for the bundle S, which he/she is willing to pay for and $B \in \mathbb{R}+$.
-In our model, each B can further be split into minimum budget B{min} and maximum budget B{max} so that minimal bid increment ($\epsilon > 0$) by the competitors can be applied during the iterative auction.
-Also, each bidder possesses a finite value, $v_i(S_i)$, for any subset S and we may normalize, $v_i(\emptyset) = 0$.
-Bidders are assumed to have a quasi-linear utility function $u_i(S) = v_i(S) - B(S)$ for bundle S at a price B. Once the bundle generation is finished, BCs is created based on available bundles, Ω_i dynamically.
+Let ? i denote the set of bundles which are offered by a particular provider P i (i = 1, ?, n).
+Let J ? $\{1, ?, \}$ 151 j} be the set of j bidders.
+Bidders are free to choose their suitable bundles from any of the providers (S ji ? ? i 152 ), where S ji denotes the bundle belonging to i th provider found to be suitable by the j th bidder.
+Each bidder 153 bids, which consists of a pair (S, B), where B refers to the budget by the bidder for the bundle S, which he/she 154 is willing to pay for and B?? + .
+In our model, each B can further be split into minimum budget B min and 155 maximum budget B max so that minimal bid increment (? > 0) by the competitors can be applied during the 156 iterative auction.
+Also, each bidder possesses a finite value, v j (S i ), for any subset S and we may normalize, v 157 j(?) = 0.
+Bidders are assumed to have a quasi-linear utility function u j(S) = v j(S) - B(S) for bundle S at a 158 price B. Once the bundle generation is finished, BCs is created based on available bundles, ? i dynamically.
+159

-b) Engage Bundle Competitors
+6 b) Engage Bundle Competitors

 Bundle correspondents are the most significant part in our model, since they (i) invite suitable bidders, (ii) proceed auctions by initiating an ask-bid (typically a value below the market price), (iii) propose a new askbid in each iteration and (iv) finally release the bundle by selecting an appropriate winner (the highest bidder).
-The number of BCs by a provider i is equal to the length of Ω_i which means, each BC handles only one bundle.
-Let the number of possible bundles by a particular provide; i is $M \equiv \{1, ..., m\}$ which is a function of resource availability by the provider.
-Hence, BCim refers to the BC of m^{th} bundle belonging to the provider, i.
-One bundle is usually chosen by multiple bidders, if the bidders' requirements match with the bundle items.
-However, in our system, an auction for a particular bundle S_i is proceeded if $|i| \ge 2$ for the bundle, otherwise auction dismisses with an auction cancelation message to the bidder.
+The number of BCs by a provider i is equal to the length of ? i which means, each BC handles only one bundle.
+Let the number of possible bundles by a particular provide; i is $M ? \{1, ?, m\}$ which is a function of resource availability by the provider.
+Hence, BC im refers to the BC of m th bundle belonging to the provider, i.
+One bundle is usually an auction for a particular bundle S i is proceeded if |j|?
+2 for the bundle, otherwise auction dismisses with an auction cancelation message to the bidder.
 If cancellation occurs, the BC waits for other bidders (typically the failed bidders, since we allow them to re-negotiate with BCs corresponding to other bundles) to proceed with the competition.
 In an ascending-bid auction, the utility for a BC increases, if the number of competitors for that bundle is high.
-Moreover, the number of competitors for an auction depends on the total number of bundles by a provider as well as the number of providers in a market.
+Moreover, the number of competitors for an auction depends on the total number of bundles by